 What brought about your move to the United Arab Emirates?

-My husband was offered a once in a lifetime job, and when we decided as a family to take the offer, we had one condition, that we could bring Bia and Bucky.
+My husband was offered a once in a lifetime job, and when we decided as a family to take the offer, we had one condition, that we could bring our dogs Bia and Bucky.

 So I started searching online for pet shipping and moving companies.
 Most ask you to fill out a form online and then someone from the company will get back to you.
 Many of the web sites were very confusing, but I liked the way that the PetRelocation site had the list of things that you will need to do and the timeline in which to do it.

 Also, as I would be moving with two boys, 10 & 12, I wanted a company that would do everything.
 Out of the nine companies I sent the forms too, only three called me, and out of those Sandhya from PetRelocation was the only person who could answer all my questions and explain things in a way that made sense.
 Of course there were cheaper companies, however Bia and Bucky are family, and well I wouldn’t send the kids on a cheaper ticket!!!

 Did you have experience with international pet travel?